Cottage Cheese Protein Pancakes (No Protein Powder)

 Can I make these Cottage Cheese Pancakes without eggs?

 Eggs play a crucial role in binding the ingredients together and giving the pancakes structure.
 If you want to make them without eggs, I would recommend using a flax or chia egg.
-To make a flax or chia egg, combine 1 Tbsp of ground flax or chia seeds with 3 Tbsp cold water and allow it to thicken for 20-30 minutes before using.
+To make a flax or chia egg, combine 1 tablespoon of ground flax or chia seeds with 3 tablespoon cold water and allow it to thicken for 20-30 minutes before using.

 Can I make these Cottage Cheese Pancakes gluten-free?